FAILURE TO LAUNCH SYNDROME

 ENABLING AND INFLUENCING FACTORS

 Parenting styles, the family experience, and the parent-child relationship can all be factors in the development of Failure to Launch.
 Overprotective parents tend to raise kids who display a lack of autonomy.
-When a child is not faced with age-appropriate challenges during the different child growth stages, he or she misses out on opportunities to develop confidence.
+When a child is not faced with age-appropriate challenges during the different child growth stages, they miss out on opportunities to develop confidence.
 Well-meaning parents are eager to make their child’s life easy and remove challenging situations.
 As a result, an adult child may hold on to an unhealthy attachment to their parents and the ease of living the parents provide.
 While the family experience and the parent-child relationship may be factors, this is not the case for all children.

 Entitlement, isolation, and unhealthy family systems are common symptoms of both failure to launch syndrome and addiction.
 That means that when an addiction is present, failure to launch may go unnoticed.